-RNA microarray analysis of pancreatic genes revealed 38 genes induced by TI two hours after feeding that were at least 70% inhibited by FK-506 (48).
+RNA microarray analysis of pancreatic genes revealed 38 genes induced by TI two hours after feeding that were at least 70% inhibited by FK-506 (56).
 These changes were not observed in CCK deficient mice.
-The 38 genes included feedback inhibitors (Rcan1, Socs3, Rgs2, Socs 2, Lif), growth factors (FGF21, HBEGF) and transcriptional regulators.
-About 60% had predicted NFAT regulation and CHIP analysis confirmed this for 5 genes in pancreatic 266-6 acinar cells stimulated with calcium ionophore (48).
+The 38 genes included feedback inhibitors (Rcan1, Socs3, Rgs2, Socs 2, Lif), factors (FGF21, growth HBEGF) and transcriptional regulators.
+About 60% had predicted NFAT regulation and CHIP analysis confirmed this for 5 genes in pancreatic 266-6 acinar cells stimulated with calcium ionophore (56).